haimonvieira/bitwarden-import/README.md

 # Bitwarden import: Bitwarden to Bitwarden Authenticator

-While the Bitwarden do not reveal a new update to this feature, i make this for me and to the community :)

 Open the Main class and insert your local file path in the variable `path`

 `path = "YOUR_LOCAL_FILE_PATH"`